 Nanolithography performs at the nanometer and molecular scales.
 The Icon’s XYZ closed-loop scanner provides precise probe positioning with no piezo creep and extremely low noise for the best positioning of any available nanomanipulation system.

-Execute temperature control and thermal analysis on samples from -30°C to 250°C while scanning in various AFM modes.
+Execute temperature control and thermal analysis on samples from 20°C to 200°C while scanning in some AFM modes.

 Imaging Modes and Capabilities